lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipeline.rst

 ``s3://some_bucket/pipelines/DRP.yaml``

-For any type of URI, `Pipelines` may be specified with additional parameters specified after a # symbol.
+For any type of URI, `Pipeline`\s may be specified with additional parameters specified after a # symbol.
 The most basic parameter is simply a label.
 Loading a `Pipeline` with this label specified will cause only this label to be loaded.
 It will be as if the `Pipeline` only contained that label.
 This is